-Ten drill holes have been completed to date (three in 2017 and seven in 2018) with geological and geophysical parameters indicating that mineralization, similar to that observed and assayed in surface channels (see Search Minerals news releases Nov.
+Fifteen (15) drill holes have been completed (three in 2017 and twelve in 2018) with geological and geophysical parameters indicating that mineralization, similar to that observed and assayed in surface channels (see Search Minerals news releases Nov.
 27th, 2017, Jan.
 27th, 2017 and Oct.
 15th, 2015), occurs in each of the drill holes.
-Geological logging, sampling and other data acquisition are in progress; geochemical assays, required to determine the grade of mineralization, will be available in September, 2018.
+Geological logging, sampling and other data acquisition are in progress; geochemical assays, required to determine the grade of mineralization, will be available in November, 2018.